11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Importing and exporting feature needs to be better

 Pencil2D is entirely free of cost since it is an open-source software tool.
 You can access and download it online easily.
+Pencil 2D is the best free animation software for anyone just starting their animation journey.

 In 2017, it launched a vertical video creator tool (animated), the first animation company to do so.